 Sometimes there just doesn’t seem to be enough of me to go around.

-Right from the day when I heard those fateful words, “Definitely two babies”, I knew that there would be tough times to come, when I just couldn’t give both children what they needed right when they needed it.
-Of course, since then, I’ve doubled that problem and now I am stretching my resources between four small people.
+Right from the day when I saw two blobs on the ultrasound screen and heard those fateful words – “Definitely two babies” – I knew that there would be times when I just couldn’t give both children what they needed right when they needed it.
+Of course, since then I’ve doubled that problem, and now I am stretching my resources between four small people.
 Sometimes I have reinforcements, but often it is just me and them.

 Most of the time I manage to balance things.
 Most of the time everyone gets what they need at least close to the time that they need it, even if it isn’t always in a way that totally satisfies them.